rudi-q/cristalyse/test/golden/README.md

 - **Complex combinations** - Multi-geometry, dual-axis

 ### Total

 - **82 test scenarios** generating **82 golden files**
 - **~100% of documented API features** that can be tested visually

-This represents comprehensive visual coverage to support safe refactoring of the AnimatedChartPainter (3,861 lines).
+This represents comprehensive visual coverage to support safe refactoring.